talliskinrade/torus-deployment-manager/README.md

 # 24/07/25
 - in dock, user will have to change as well.

+# 25/07/25
+- need to test things.
+- need to figure out how to get the data factory hex in the BORUS file.
+- create a csv file with all the data, mac addresses, etc., that can be given to hypercat.

 - > > > > > > > 12438dc86a2007be4ce26837d4384f458eb6d021